Deutsche Bank to axe 18,000 jobs | DW | 07.07.2019

 The bank also plans to scrap its global equities business and scale back its investment banking.
 It expects a €2.8 billion euro ($3.1 billion) net loss in the second quarter as a result of restructuring charges.

 The company was hit hard by a financial crisis a decade ago.
-Since then it has struggled to make a profit amid the new safety provisions imposed on banks.
+Since then it has struggled to make a profit under the new safety provisions imposed on banks.

 Read more: Deutsche Bank's uncertain road to recovery